AusterweilLab/generating_categories/Presentations/talk.todo.md

 ## Experiment 1

-- [ ] Motivate more than: "replicate and see what happens!"
+- [x] Motivate more than: "replicate and see what happens!"

 ### Methods

-- [ ] _Take it slowwwwwww_
+- [s] _Take it slowwwwwww_
-- [ ] Note that it is between subjects
+- [x] Note that it is between subjects
-- [ ] Show phase prompts, examples
+- [x] Show phase prompts, examples
 - [ ] Again, show what it means to generate a category in the space
-- [ ] Bootstrap multidimensional space thinking.
+- [x] Bootstrap multidimensional space thinking.
 Note that people never saw the spaces, just squares
-- [ ] Show phases before conditions [contingent on strong motivation without reference to conditions].
+- [s] Show phases before conditions [contingent on strong motivation without reference to conditions].

 ### Results